mickyginger/react-local-mongoose/readme.md

 ### Embedded / Referenced Data

 Mongoose and Mongo allow for embedded schemas and references to other collections, with population functionality.
-I am considering adding this feature, though realistically this is not and will never be a full implementation of mongodb or mongoose on the client-side.
+This is not and will never be a full implementation of mongodb or mongoose on the client-side.
 Complex data structures are better persisted to an actual database.

+I have added the ability to set references to models, however their use is limited.
+References can be set by passing an id or array of ids, or a record or an array of records. (see the examples above).

+All find methods will populate records accordingly.

+Embedded records are not supported at this time.
+It requires recursively validating the data, and populating.
+Again I may add it in the future.

 ### Document methods, virtuals and other advanced Mongoose features

-Again, if you need mongooses advanced feature set, best use mongoose in conjunction with an API, and make requests via AJAX.
+Again, if you need mongoose's advanced feature set, best use mongoose in conjunction with an API, and make requests via AJAX.

 ## Contributing